A Comprehensive Guide on Unsecured Personal Loans

 How to qualify for an unsecured personal loan

-When evaluating a loan application, lenders assess various factors to determine your eligibility and interest rate.
+When evaluating a loan application, lenders assess various digital data points to determine your eligibility and personalized interest rate.
 These include the following:

-Credit score and history: Your credit score plays a crucial role in the approval process.
-Borrowers with excellent credit typically qualify for the lowest interest rates and higher loan amounts, while those with poor credit may face higher rates or difficulty securing a loan.
-Additionally, lenders often require a minimum of two years of credit history, though a longer history can improve your chances.
+• Credit score and history: Your Credit Bureau Singapore (CBS) score plays a crucial role in the approval process.
+Borrowers with excellent credit (AA rating) typically qualify for the lowest interest rates and highest loan amounts, while those with poor credit may face higher rates or difficulty securing a loan.
+Lenders evaluate your historical repayment patterns to assess risk.

 >> MORE: Things to look out for when applying for a personal loan for the first time

-Debt-asset ratio: Lenders also evaluate your debt-asset ratio—the percentage of your monthly income that goes toward existing debt payments.
-A high debt-asset ratio indicates a heavy debt burden, which may reduce your chances of approval.
+• Debt servicing ratios: Lenders evaluate your total debt burden—the percentage of your monthly income that goes toward existing debt payments (such as credit cards and car loans).
+A high debt ratio indicates a heavy financial burden, which may reduce your chances of approval or result in a lower approved credit limit.

-Bank account activity: Some lenders review your bank account transactions to assess your income flow and spending habits.
+• Singpass MyInfo activity: Traditional manual reviews of bank statements have largely been replaced.
+Lenders now instantly review your automated income flow and employment history retrieved through Singpass MyInfo.
 This helps them determine if you can comfortably afford loan repayments without financial strain.

 Beyond just your credit score and income, lenders are increasingly interested in why you're taking out a personal loan.
 Be prepared to clearly articulate the purpose of your loan, whether it's for debt consolidation, home renovation, education, or a significant life event.